khalidMohy/pdsnd_github/README.md

 Udacity Bikeshare

 ### Description
-This is the second project in udacity nanaodegree program for "Programming for data science" The project is to use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
+This is the second project in Udacity nanodegree program for "Programming for data science" The project is to use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

 ### Files used